cameron-keene/ACE___Website/README.md

 Run updated project
 * `npm start`

+### Deploying Project to gh-pages
+* npm run deploy
+* commit/push to your branch
+* merge to main branch
+* result will show up on gh-pages in roughly 5-10 minutes

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).